 Life is obviously, horribly unfair.
 Unless…

-I’m crying as I write this now, 40 years afterward.
-I barely knew Kyle Hess, yet he changed my life from both sides of the veil of death.
-This is what happened and why it matters to all of us.
+I have tears in my eyes as I remember this, even though it’s been 40 years.
+I barely knew Kyle Hess, yet he changed my life before—and especially after—his death.
+This is what happened, and this is why it matters to all of us.